bhuvan1432/gitLearning/README.md

 5. git push

-gitk ::  we can see who updated
+gitk ::  we can see who updated  history

+git checkout <filepath/filename>

 --------------